Key Points for a Happy Mom Life

 Do you wake up to your child staring you in the face?
 Or bouncing off the walls?
 How do you feel when that happens?
 It’s awful, right?!

 What if you woke 15 minutes earlier?
-Got up, poured yourself a cup of coffee, and read from a book.
+You got up, poured yourself a cup of coffee, and read from a book.
 How DIFFERENT does that feel?

 Whether it’s five minutes or two hours, it’s essential to rise before your kids.
 Take a few minutes to relax, re-set for the day, and work on your own goals.
 Once the kids rise, give them your full attention.
 But be sure that you’ve already had a moment to yourself.